 - Bright lights

-As a person ages, their body and eyes produce less and less oil as time passes.
-The reduction in oil in the tear film results in quicker evaporation, which leads to the formation of dry spots on our eyes.
-These dry spots can cause burning sensations among other symptoms.
-It’s important to remember that if you’ve recently begun a new medication and suddenly saw an increase in burning within your eyes, that you let your health care provider know.
-It might be a simple fix such as switching medications that don’t offer burning eyes as a side effect.
+As a person ages, his or her body produces less oil.
+The reduction in oil in the tear film results in quicker evaporation of tears, which leads to the formation of dry spots on our eyes.
+These dry spots can cause burning sensations, among other symptoms.
+It is important to remember that if you have recently begun taking a new medication and find that your eyes are burning, you should let your healthcare provider know as soon as possible.
+The solution may be a simple fix, such as switching to medications that do not produce burning eyes as a side effect.
+Never discontinue taking any medication until you have spoken with your doctor.

 Treatment for Burning Eyes